jewettaij/visfd/doc/doc_filter_mrc.md

 filters are used to use clip voxel intensities and to select voxels whose intensities lie within in a range specified by the user.

-The [-bin](#-bin-binwidth) argument can be used to reduce the size and resolution of the image.